Professor’s lifetime achievement award

 A Lancaster Forecasting expert has been honoured by the world’s leading operational research association.

-Robert Fildes, Distinguished Professor of Management Science at Lancaster University Management School, has been awarded the Beale Medal, the Operational Research Society’s highest accolade.
+, Distinguished Professor of Management Science in the Department of Management Science, has been awarded the Beale Medal, the Operational Research Society’s highest accolade.

 The award was presented at the Society’s annual Awards Ceremony in London last week.

 The award recognises the continuous contribution over many years by one person to the theory, practice or philosophy of Operational Research (OR) in the UK.

 As a discipline, OR deals with the application of advanced analytical techniques to enhance managerial decision making.

 Professor Fildes earned the award for his outstanding contribution to the development of OR – most notably in the area of forecasting, in which he is an international expert.